jpsm83/health/documentation/n8n/articleTranslation.md

 **UPDATE THESE ELEMENTS:**
 - hreflang: Use target language code
 - canonicalUrl: Build URL with locale (if not English), translated category, and new slug
+  - **CRITICAL: You MUST use the EXACT slug value from the `slug` field you created above**
+  - **The slug in canonicalUrl MUST be IDENTICAL to the `slug` field value - no differences allowed**
   - **IMPORTANT:** The original article's canonicalUrl contains a category in ENGLISH (e.g., "intimacy", "health", "nutrition")
   - **You MUST:** Identify the English category from the original canonicalUrl, then translate it to the target language using the LANGUAGE MAPPINGS below
-  - For English (en): https://womensspot.org/[category]/[slug] (locale omitted, category stays in English)
+  - For English (en): https://womensspot.org/[category]/[slug] where [slug] is the EXACT value from the `slug` field (locale omitted, category stays in English)
-  - For other languages: https://womensspot.org/[locale]/[translated-category]/[slug] (category MUST be translated using mappings)
+  - For other languages: https://womensspot.org/[locale]/[translated-category]/[slug] where [slug] is the EXACT value from the `slug` field (category MUST be translated using mappings)
 - metaTitle: Use content.mainTitle
-- slug: Convert mainTitle to lowercase, hyphens, no special chars (normalize non-ASCII chars to ASCII)
+- slug: Convert mainTitle to URL-safe format - **CRITICAL: Must be browser-compatible**
+  - Convert to lowercase
+  - Replace spaces with hyphens
+  - **Remove ALL accents and diacritical marks** (é → e, ñ → n, ü → u, ç → c, á → a, í → i, ó → o, ú → u, etc.)
+  - **Remove ALL special characters** (!, @, #, $, %, &, *, ?, etc.)
+  - **Remove ALL non-ASCII characters** - normalize to ASCII only
+  - Replace multiple consecutive hyphens with single hyphen
+  - Remove leading/trailing hyphens
+  - **Only allow: lowercase letters (a-z), numbers (0-9), and hyphens (-)**
+  - **Examples:**
+    - "Café & Wellness" → "cafe-wellness"
+    - "São Paulo Health" → "sao-paulo-health"
+    - "Intimität & Beziehung" → "intimitat-beziehung" (German: ä→a, ö→o, ü→u, ß→ss)
+    - "Salud y Bienestar" → "salud-y-bienestar"
+    - "Santé & Beauté" → "sante-beaute"
+    - "Salute e Bellezza" → "salute-e-bellezza"

 **CRITICAL: CATEGORY TRANSLATION:**
 - **The original canonicalUrl always has an English category** - you must identify it and translate it